dkandalov/limited-wip-for-devs/outline.md

-Watchdog and auto-revert:
+Watchdog and auto-revert (1 minute timeout):
- - watchdog and auto-revert plugin demo
+- demo: TDD, watchdog and auto-revert
 - 1
 - 2, 3 (Fizz)
- - 4, 5 (Buzz), 6 (commented out to commit)
+- 4, 5 (Buzz), 6 (committed at last moment / commented out to commit)
- - 6, 7, 8, 9, 10, 15 auto-revert
+- 6-15 auto-revert
 - 6 (Fizz rem)
 - 7, 8, 9 (Fizz)
 - 10 (Buzz), 15 (FizzBuzz with mangled commit message to be quick)
 - 7, 14 (Woof)
- - Woof combinations
+- Woof combinations (commit without dialog)
 - refactoring "if/else as expression"
 - refactoring "lift return"
- - refactoring "convert to when"
+- refactoring "convert to when" (watchdog notification, commit anyway)
 - add "fizz()/buzz()/woof()"
 - refactoring "fizz()"
 - refactoring "buzz()"
 - refactoring "woof()"

 TCR:
- - demo: no commit, commit on tests, revert on failing test
+- demo: removed code -> can't commit; run tests -> committed; on failing test -> revert
 - 1
 - 2
 - 3 (Fizz, shouldNotEqual)
- - 4, 5 (Buzz)
+- 4, 5 (Buzz, break assertions to test them)
- - 6-10
- - FizzBuzz
+- 6-15, FizzBuzz (rem Fizz and Buzz; limited by confidence in the change)
- - 7 Woof
+- 7 Woof (code first, test last)
+- Woof combinations (code first, test last after commit)
+- refactoring the order of "ifs" matter
- - refactoring "if/else as expression", "lift return", "convert to when"
+- refactoring "if/else as expression", "lift return", "convert to when" (TCR perfect for refactoring)
+- auto-revert of moving the order of conditions in "when"
 - refactoring extract fizz(), buzz(), woof()
 - failed refactoring fizz(n)
 - micro-steps to refactor
 - add FizzBuzzWoof test (because TCR is not compatible with TDD)
- - run test coverage
+- code coverage